-It feels a bit strange to be taking a “snow day” while the sun is shining brightly and there’s nary a snowflake in sight.
-But that’s exactly what The Reflective Educator is doing today!
+It feels a bit strange to be taking a “snow day” while the sun is shining brightly, and there’s nary a snowflake in sight.
+But that’s what The Reflective Educator is doing today!
 Our high school soccer team is playing for the state championship waaaayyy on the other side of the state later today.
-My district is taking a “snow day” and has cancelled school so we can travel to the big game.
+My district is taking a “snow day” and has canceled school so we can travel to the big game.
 I plan to take advantage of this unexpected day off and use technology to watch a live video link from the warmth and comfort of my home…as well as get a few posts written for my blog! 🙂

 Response Rate Techniques

 Today’s post is the third part of a short series on using questioning to increase response rates with students.
 So far, we’ve looked at calling on students randomly and using wait time during a questioning sequence.
 Let’s continue with today’s topic of using paired responses…

 Paired response is a simple technique that’s been around for ages, but that’s because it’s both flexible, easy, and incredibly effective.
 Incorporating this strategy in your classroom should be a requirement for every first-year teacher – it’s just that useful.
 Here are the basics: